-The decision to allow a homeowner to remain on the property during construction or rehabilitation is vested solely in the Construction Manager or their designee.
-Granting the homeowner's request to remain on the property during construction or rehabilitation will be contingent on the following:
+The decision to allow a homeowner to remain on the property during construction or repairs is vested solely in the Construction Manager or their designee.
+Granting the homeowner's request to remain on the property during construction or repairs will be contingent on the following:

-- There exists no municipal zoning or other prohibition to the homeowner remaining on the property during construction or rehabilitation. - The Construction Manager agrees to allow the homeowner to remain on the property during construction or rehabilitation. - In cases of reconstruction, the homeowner will be unable to remain in the demolished structure and will need to vacate the premises.
+- There exists no municipal zoning or other prohibition to the homeowner remaining on the property during construction or repairs. - The Construction Manager agrees to allow the homeowner to remain on the property during construction or repairs. - In cases of reconstruction, the homeowner will be unable to remain in the demolished structure and will need to vacate the premises.
 As the Program will need to reconstruct the home on its original footprint, it will be necessary for the original home damaged by the storm/s to be demolished and cleared, making it uninhabitable.
 If the parcel of land has significant room for other dwellings not in the Program, the applicant can agree in writing to stay on the property within one of these type dwellings and well away from the construction site.

-CDBG-DR Program Guidelines Home Repair, Reconstruction, or Relocation Program June 14, 2019 (V1.0) Page 58 of 78
+CDBG-DR Program Guidelines Home Repair, Reconstruction, or Relocation Program July 30, 2019 (V3.0) Page 61 of 84

-- In the opinion of the Construction Manager, the lot is of sufficient size to allow the construction of the new home at a safe distance from the original home, or, as applicable, the living area of the home is located at a safe distance from the rehabilitation work, such that the rehabilitation can proceed in a safe and expeditious manner. - The homeowner signs a Hold Harmless Agreement indemnifying the Construction Manager and the Program grantee from any loss or injury sustained while inhabiting the property during construction or rehabilitation.
+- In the opinion of the Construction Manager, the lot is of sufficient size to allow the construction of the new home at a safe distance from the original home, or, as applicable, the living area of the home is located at a safe distance from the repair work, such that the repairs can proceed in a safe and expeditious manner. - The homeowner signs a Hold Harmless Agreement indemnifying the Construction Manager and the Program grantee from any loss or injury sustained while inhabiting the property during construction or repairs.